Nami-27/insynk-frontend-interview-assignment/Description.md

 - Created the initial Layout
 - Created routes for each page
 - Created a few basic components
+- Added a services section to handle saving data
+- Focused on completing one module - Category
+- Added a few styles to give the view to be similar to given design
+- Added error element to be visible if no other routes match the provided list of routes

 ## How much time did you spend on each step?